 Figure 13.
 The Universal Health Coverage effective coverage index for Peru, 2019

 Peru’s healthcare system includes about 20,000 healthcare establishments, including over 600 hospitals.
 However, the distribution is uneven, with roughly 67 per cent of hospitals located in Lima.
-Since 2010, all insurance schemes must cover an essential care package, as regulated by the Plan Esencial de Aseguramiento Universal.[84][ref]
+Since 2010, all insurance schemes must cover an essential care package, as regulated by the Plan Esencial de Aseguramiento Universal [84].
 Total health expenditure, including private and public, represents 5.5 per cent of Peru’s GDP on health, which is an improvement from below 3 per cent of GDP until the healthcare reform of 2013.
-However, these levels are below the Latin American average of 7.7 per cent and below those of most high-income countries.[85][ref]
-Healthcare expenditures are shared by the government, employers, and households, although, as of 2019, 60 per cent of health expenditures were in the public sector.[86][ref]
+However, these levels are below the Latin American average of 7.7 per cent and below those of most high-income countries [85].
+Healthcare expenditures are shared by the government, employers, and households, although, as of 2019, 60 per cent of health expenditures were in the public sector [86].